sophia-zube/incari-doc/modules/project-settings.md

 `Local port` is the port the user chooses to use for their _HTTP_ server.
 For _HTTP_, the standard is 80 or 8080 and for _HTTPS_, the standard is 443.
 More information on ports and port forwarding can be found in the **External Links** section.

-`Is auto start` can be enabled or disabled and dictates when the server is run (from the beginning of an application's life cycle or when the appropriate **Nodes** are used).
+`Autostart` can be enabled or disabled and dictates when the server is run (from the beginning of an application's life cycle or when the appropriate **Nodes** are used).
 {% endtab %}

 {% tab title="Keyboard" %}